Stock Investing for Beginners:

 • Good customer service

-• Fidelity: Excellent research tools, great for retirement accounts
+• Fidelity: Excellent research tools, great for retirement accounts, $0 minimums

 • Charles Schwab: Strong all-around option, extensive branch network